snowfallorg/nix-software-center/README.md

   # rest of your packages
 ];
 ```

-For any other method of installation, when rebuilding you will be prompted to authenticate twice in a row by `pkexec`
+For any other method of installation, when rebuilding you might be prompted to authenticate twice in a row by `pkexec`

 ## 'nix profile' installation
 ```bash